jenkinsci/secure-post-script-plugin/README.md

 ## Introduction

-This plugin allows you to configure a global groovy script with assistance `secure-script` plugins, and at which condition the script will be executed.
+This plugin allows you to configure a global groovy script with assistance of `secure-script` plugins, and at which condition the script will be executed.
 ![secure post script configuration ](/docs/secure-post-script.png)

 ### Variables could be used in groovy script